adam-cyclones/didi/README.md

 - didi ships with an embedded custom TypeScript compiler.
 - When successful, TSC converts all found JavaScript and Typescript in CommonJS modules to distinct ES Modules under a single `es_modules` directory.
 - A complete starter project for the browser can be generated or for deno just the `es_modules` directory.
-- didi strives to generate minimal glue-code but as of today browsers that don't support import-maps will need the es_modules_polyfill (default), The positive side effect is that didi enables support for ES Modules in aging browsers, that includes dynamic import calls!
+- didi strives to generate minimal glue-code, but as of today, browsers that don't support import-maps will need the es_modules_polyfill (default), The positive side effect is that didi enables support for ES Modules in aging browsers, that includes dynamic import calls!
-- A dev-server is provided to test your sources during build, then finally serve a development environment.
+- A dev-server is provided to test your sources during the build, then finally serve a development environment.
-- A dev-browser (headless browser). is used to prune all deps that where not actually used during the build step, a cache will be kept afterwards, keeping build times down.
+- A dev-browser (headless browser) is used to prune all deps that were not actually used during the build step.
+A cache will be kept afterward, keeping build times down.
-- Everything should just work from then on. - but if it doesn't, PR's and issues welcome.
+- Everything should work from then on. - but if it doesn't, PR's and issues welcome.

 ### Experimental ahoy
 We are very excited to see you again, didi is still experimental but functional, PR's welcome!